sanskarGupta551/mlops-fundamentals-gcp-fashion-mnist/docs/Fashion MNIST GCP [Phase 3] - (3-3) Custom Training Decision Making.md

 While the custom model achieved strong validation performance (~88%), its significantly lower test accuracy (45.57%) highlights a critical generalization challenge.
 This disparity represents a valuable learning opportunity and demonstrates the importance of thorough evaluation across multiple data splits.

 Despite quota limitations and performance challenges, the implementation showcases problem-solving skills essential for real-world ML projects.
-The established model registry and documented learnings provide a solid foundation for subsequent phases of the project, including evaluation, deployment, and monitoring, with a particular focus on addressing the identified generalization challenges.
+The established model registry and documented learnings provide a solid foundation for the deployment phase of the project, where we'll focus on operationalizing the model through endpoints, prediction services, and monitoring infrastructure.

-This custom training implementation completes the model development phase of the project, setting the stage for comprehensive model evaluation and deployment in the following phases.
-The infrastructure and registry patterns established here will enable effective MLOps practices throughout the model lifecycle.
+This custom training implementation completes the model development phase of the project, setting the stage for model deployment in the final phase.
+The infrastructure and registry patterns established here will enable effective model serving in the deployment phase.